hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="lighthill.PNG" width="700">
 </center>
 Here Lighthill defends the use of *D/Dt* rather than *d/dt* for this use in fluid dynamics.
-Perhaps not without reason then, many other mathematicians who write about hydrodynamics use *D/Dt* as well (e.g., Acheson, 1990; Birkhoff, 1960; Chorin and Marsden, 2000).
+Perhaps not without reason then, many other mathematicians who write about hydrodynamics use *D/Dt* as well (e.g., Acheson, 1990; Birkhoff, 1960; Chorin and Marsden, 2000; and Lin and Segel, 1974).
 However, many key writers in physics, including Alfven (1942) and Landau & Lifshitz (1959), continued to use *d/dt* instead of *D/Dt*.
 Paradoxically, though Prandtl (1952) used *d/dt*, Prandtl and Tietjens (1934, sec.
 49) used the hybrid notation *D/dt*.
 The latter convention is also adopted briefly by Rajeev (2018), though most of the time he just writes out the full expression in tensor notation.
 Surveying other hydrodynamics works by physicists (such as those listed [here](booksByPhysicists.md)) shows about an even split between the use of *d/dt* and *D/Dt* for the material derivative.
 The *D/Dt* notation is less common among statistical physicists, though I know of at least one text that uses it (Kreuzer, 1981), as well as one by a chemist (McQuarrie, 2000).
 Among the atmospheric and oceanographic sciences, the *D/Dt* notation is not dominant, but it is used in some of the most prominent texts (e.g., Holton, 2004; Gill, 1982; Salmon, 1998).
 Similarly, many important texts in mechanical and aerospace engineering use *D/Dt* (e.g., Anderson, 2002; Panton, 2013; Smits, 1999; and White, 2005) as does the classic chemical engineering text by Bird, Stewart, and Lightfoot (2002).

 Liepmann and Roshko (1957) used *D/Dt* but curiously named it the *Eulerian derivative*.
 It is indeed likely that Leonhard Euler was the first to write the fluid acceleration term, as we understand it, in its three-dimensional form, but in one dimension it was previously intuited by Daniel Bernoulli's father, Johann, and expressed in field theoretic form by Jean le Rond D'Alembert (Darrigol, 2005).
 The *D/Dt* notation was not used by any of them; it is due to solely to G. G. Stokes (1849).
 Hence, some writers call it the *Stokes operator*.